kubedb/docs/docs/guides/elasticsearch/x-pack/issue-certificate.md

 ## Generate keystore

-Steps to generate certificate and keystore for Elasticsearch
+Here are the steps for generating certificate and keystore for Elasticsearch:

 1. Get certificate configuration file
 2. Generate private key and certificate signing request (CSR)